 To ensure an unforgettable experience, event organiser, Arthur O'Bryan asks Captain Johnny Wrout, a local fisherman with property on Flinders Island, to fly freshly caught crayfish to his secluded beach-house overlooking Balnarring Point.
 Here, one-hundred metres offshore, out on Western Port Bay, a padlocked underwater pen is where the Captain’s giant crayfish are fattened up for the pending feast.

-The lads enjoy a flight of Mornington Peninsula Chardonnay as Chef Guy Mirabella cooks the orange crustaceans over an outdoor fire, serving them on a linen-draped table festooned with cheese, roast potatoes salads and local chocolates.
-Feasting on fresh crayfish while the swell rolls along a sun-dappled ocean is without doubt the Peninsula's finest moment.
+The lads enjoy a flight of Mornington Peninsula Chardonnay as Chef Guy Mirabella cooks the orange crustaceans over an outdoor fire, serving them on a white linen-draped table loaded with garden fresh salads, roast vegetables and kipfler potatoes drenched in local mayonaise.
+Feasting on fresh crayfish while the swell rolls across a sun-dappled ocean is without doubt the Peninsula's finest moment.

 During summer, the Mornington Peninsula is a glorious location for winemaking.
 The Southern Ocean wedges this crab-claw of rolling hills, volcanic soils and leafy vineyards on three sides so it's constantly cooled by the maritime breeze.
 Occasionally this secret spot is shared with the rest of the world.
 The UK Bibendum Hunting Party left the region with three pallets of Mornington Peninsula wine bound for high-end department stores like Sainsburys and London restaurants like Hibiscus, Sketch and Jamie Oliver's Fifteen.